osklunds/Crypto/README.md

 - Shamir Secret Sharing
 - SHA256

-In this project I strive to follow these design principles:
+In this project I strive (but do not claim I succeed) to follow these design principles:

 - Elegance
 - DRY